QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 ## Prepare receiver address
-We already have seed for a receiver (in variable **receiver_seed**), now we would like to have his address.
+We already have our seed for the receiver (in the variable **receiver_seed**), now we would like to have the address.
 Let's generate one:

 ```python